CivicActions/ssp-toolkit/docs/ssp.md

 The CivicActions organization defines and documents information security roles and responsibilities throughout the SDLC.
 The following teams participate in this process:
 • Customer Support: Files tickets when incidents are reported and shares incident reports with customers
-• CivicActions Security: Receives security notifications from the Drupal security team and other software vendors; performs security scans; uses CivicActions JIRA ticketing system to request mitigation of all reported vulnerabilities
+• CivicActions' Security Office: Receives security notifications from the Drupal security team and other software vendors; performs security scans; uses CivicActions JIRA ticketing system to request mitigation of all reported vulnerabilities
 • CivicActions Development: Performs server log analysis when security incidents are reported; assists in root cause analysis
 • Change Control Board: Meets weekly to review and approve upcoming planned code changes to the website, include security-related code releases.
-• AWS Cloud: Monitors server and application events; proactively responds to security incidents, and reports incidents to CivicActions
+• AWS Cloud: Monitors server and application events; proactively respond to security incidents, and reports incidents to CivicActions
 • Users: Communicates customer security requirements and expectations, and alerts CivicActions' customer support team whenever it detects a security or site performance issue
 Security responsibilities performed by these teams include the following:
 • Perform configuration management during information system design, development, implementation, and operation;